alvinl/stem-storage-redis/README.md

 # Redis storage
 This plugin extends Stem's storage to persist it into Redis.
-Storage is saved as a key in the format of `stem:$botUsername`
+Storage data is saved as a key in the format of `stem:$botUsername`

 ## Installation
 1. `$ npm install git://github.com:alvinl/stem-storage-redis.git`